The Boy, The Mother, and The Gifts: A Fable

 His questions came less often.

-And then, one day, he packed his bags and left.
+One day, he packed his bags and left.

 The mother hugged him tightly.
 She smoothed his collar.
 “Call me when you’re settled,” she said.

-And then he was gone.
+Then he was gone.

-The house grew quiet.
-And cold.
+The house grew quiet, and cold.

 Day turned to night.

-Her son did not call.
+Her son didn’t call.

 All of them packed into bins, waiting in the dark.